dgander000/deep-reinforcement-learning/p1_navigation/README.md

 ![Trained Agent][image1]

+#### Reward
 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.

+#### State Space
 The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
 Given this information, the agent has to learn how to best select actions.

+Vector
+- 37 values
+- Values 1-36 - ray values
+- Value 37 - agent linear velocity

+Ray Values
+- 6 vectors of length 6
+- Values 1-5 - (1 or 0) - ray segments in increasing distance from the agent presence of a banana
+- Value 6 - Angular rotation of the ray from it starting point

+#### Action Space
 Four discrete actions are available, corresponding to:
 - **`0`** - move forward.
 - **`1`** - move backward.
 - **`2`** - turn left.